Project

 CPU details are incorrect in the System Information widget after resetting log files

-Added by B. B. about 3 years ago.
-Updated almost 3 years ago.
+Added by B. B. almost 4 years ago.
+Updated over 3 years ago.

 Status: